ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

     ```

 * **Check whether the image was created successfully**
     The image is queued for upload.
-It might take some time before the status changes from "Queued" to "Active".
+It might take some time before the status changes from "Queued" to "Active."
     ```
     # glance image-show <image-id>
     ```